 3. Introduce yourself with a summary

 Most job seekers would be satisfied by a resume summary.
-These are brief overviews of your professional experience, major achievements and skills.
-They are best suited for job seekers with some experience in their field, as they highlight your career peaks and key strengths in a brief form.
+These are brief overviews of your professional experience, major achievements, and skills.
+They are best suited for job seekers with some experience in their field, as they briefly highlight your career peaks and key strengths.

 Here’s what an objective statement looks like: